 Contact Rosemary Franklin at email@example.com or 517-335-9485.

-How to get Email Alerts from the MDCH Immunization Listserv
+How to get Email Alerts from the MDHHS Immunization Listserv

-To unsubscribe from the MDCH Immunization Listserv, send an e-mail to email@example.com with "UNSUBSCRIBE" in the subject line.
+To unsubscribe from the MDHHS Immunization Listserv, send an e-mail to email@example.com with "UNSUBSCRIBE" in the subject line.

 From the Vault: Videos shown at 2014 Fall Conferences